stakewise/stakewise-docs/docs/contracts/api/misc/RewardSplitter.md

 **Inherits:** IRewardSplitter, [Initializable ↗](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/proxy/utils/Initializable.sol), [Multicall →](../base/Multicall)

-The RewardSplitter can be used to split the rewards of the fee recipient of the vault based on configured shares
+The RewardSplitter can be used to split the rewards of the fee recipient of the Vault based on configured shares.

 ## Structs